synesthesiam/voice2json/docs/sentences.md

 odds = 1..100,2
 ```

-Under the hood, number ranges are actually references a [slot program](#slot-programs).
+Under the hood, number ranges are actually references to a built-in [slot program](#slot-programs).

 ## Escaping